shishiradk/streamlit-simple-project/README.md

 # 🌸 Iris Flower Species Prediction

+it is mainly for praticing how streamlit works

 This web app allows you to **predict the species of an Iris flower** using a **Random Forest Classifier** trained on the classic [Iris dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html).
 It’s built with **Streamlit** and features an interactive UI for exploring how the flower’s features influence the prediction.